University of Toronto Mississauga: Modern history

-2014 saw a $35 million expansion of the Kaneff Centre, the Innovation Complex, which coincided with the establishment of the Institute for Management and Innovation (IMI), an academic unit which provides interdisciplinary graduate programs in business management including a Master of Business Administration.
+2014 saw a $35 million expansion of the Kaneff Centre known as the Innovation Complex, which coincided with the establishment of the Institute for Management and Innovation (IMI), an academic unit which provides interdisciplinary graduate programs including a Master of Management and Professional Accounting (MMPA) degree.

-In April of that year, the UTM Eagles team started a varsity sports program becoming the 30th member of the Ontario College Athletic Association (OCAA).
-Sports offered were badminton, cross country, and men's and women's indoor soccer.
+In April of that year, the UTM Eagles started a varsity sports program becoming the 30th member of the Ontario College Athletic Association (OCAA).
+Sports offered included badminton, cross country, and men's and women's indoor soccer.